Adam Driver: Personal life

-Driver married his longtime partner Joanne Tucker in June 2013.
+Driver married his long-time girlfriend Joanne Tucker in June 2013, whom he met while attending Juilliard.
 Tucker is the granddaughter of Bermudian politician Henry Tucker.
-The couple have a son, whose birth they kept private from the press for two years.
-As of February 2023, Tucker is pregnant with the couple’s second child.
-They live in Brooklyn Heights with their son and dog.
-Driver is the founder of Arts in the Armed Forces (AITAF), a non-profit that performs theatre for all branches of the military in the United States and abroad.
+The couple have a son, born in 2016, whose birth they kept private from the press for two years.
+Tucker gave birth to a second child, a girl, in early 2023.
+They live in Brooklyn Heights with their children and dog.
+Driver is the founder of Arts in the Armed Forces (AITAF), a nonprofit that performs theater for all branches of the military in the United States and abroad.

-Driver has said on multiple occasions that he does not like to watch or listen to his own performances.
-During a radio interview with NPR's Fresh Air, he chose not to continue with the interview after the host played a clip from Marriage Story.
-The executive producer of the radio show later claimed that Driver was warned to take off his headphones before the clip played, and that the show did something similar with Driver during a 2015 interview.
-During the same interview, Driver stated he disliked watching or listening to his acting work.
-He says his usual technique is to leave the theatre and, "then I go back, and when the lights come up, I stand up I pretend that I was there the whole time."
+Driver has said on multiple occasions that he dislikes watching or listening to his own performances, and chose not to continue with a radio interview with NPR's Fresh Air after the host played a clip from Marriage Story.
+He has said that his usual technique is to leave the theater and "then I go back and, when the lights come up, I stand up.
+I pretend that I was there the whole time."